-- ensure well maintained, well drained, quality lawn areas - inventory, assess, maintain the existing trees - replace and maintain the walkways - repair all encroachment and replace the perimeter curb to define the square boundary
+- ensure well maintained, well drained, quality lawn areas - inventory, assess, maintain the existing trees - replace and maintain the walkways - repair all encroachment and replace the perimeter curb to define the square boundary - continue to have an ongoing tree planting strategy that is a random mix of species derived from the original plant list, deciduous tree garden, no a monoculture. - tree planting opposite street side surrounding the park - install lighting around the square boundary on each side of the street (under ground wiring) - add benches, waste receptacles, dog collection posts - provide infrastructure for water and power for

-- continue to have an ongoing tree planting strategy that is a random mix of species derived from the original plant list, deciduous tree garden, no a monoculture. - tree planting opposite street side surrounding the park - install lighting around the square boundary on each side of the street (under ground wiring) - add benches, waste receptacles, dog collection posts - provide infrastructure for water and power for neighbour markers to downtown square ide stonedust ornamenta consiste neighbourhood/community programming markers to identify the square within the walking tour of the downtown square identification at each corner (ex. granite name plate in the stonedust walkways)
+- neighbourhood/community programming - markers to identify the square within the walking tour of the downtown - square identification at each corner (ex. granite name plate in the stonedust walkways) - ornamental planting, compliment the art piece in the park - consistency of materials for walkways, plant species, defined edge, and ornaments such as benches.